opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ### Region maps

 Region maps show patterns and trends across geographic locations.
 A region map is one of the basemaps in Dashboards.
-For information about creating custom vector maps in Dashboards, see [Region map visualizations](https://opensearch.org/docs/latest/dashboards/geojson-regionmaps/).
+For information about creating custom vector maps in Dashboards, see [Using region maps]({{site.url}}{{site.baseurl}}/dashboards/visualize/geojson-regionmaps/).

 See [Maps]({{site.url}}{{site.baseurl}}/dashboards/visualize/maps/) to learn how to create and use them in Dashboards.